Dr. Karen Nordell PearsonInterim Associate Dean for Teaching and Learning

-Karen Nordell Pearson is currently serving as a special assistant to the academic program and an associate professor of chemistry.
+Karen N. Pearson is currently serving as the interim associate dean for teaching and learning.
+She is also an associate professor of chemistry.
 Last year, she served as the interim director of the college's new Boerigter Center for Calling and Career.
 In 2016–17 she served as Hope's interim provost.

 She is always eager to connect with members of Hope’s community about issues related to scholarship and research.